 The Theatine Church

 Big yellow structure of the Theatine Church towers over the Odensplatz.
-Built a few centuries before the rest of the square, the church symbolized gratitude and is second favorite attraction to see in Munich.
+Built a few centuries before the rest of the square, the church symbolized gratitude and is the second favorite attraction to see in the city.

-At that time our eyes craved some green spaces and a short break from the architectural masterpieces of Munich.
+After all this urban sightseeing our eyes craved some green spaces.
 The Hofgarten, located just a short walk away from the Odeonsplatz, came in handy.
-With simple temples and fountains, the garden looked nothing short of a subtle continuation of the best traditions of Munich.
+With simple temples and fountains, the garden looked nothing short of a subtle continuation of the best traditions of Munich in a different way.

-At that point, we decided to leave the Old Town and explore other parts of Munich.
-Randomly choosing the Ludwigstrasse, our Munich adventure took us to the Catholic Parish and University Church St. Louis with the second-largest altar fresco of the world.
+After we left the Old Town and randomly chose the Ludwigstrasse, our Munich adventure took us to the Catholic Parish and University Church St. Louis, known for the second-largest altar fresco in the world.
 A short walk away from it, the Siegestor, city’s landmark between Munich’s Maxvorstadt and Schwabing, marked the end of the Ludwigstrasse and the beginning of the Leopoldstrasse.

-We took the Leopoldstrass and spent the rest of the day exploring the streets, restaurants and shops of the Schwabing district of Munich.
-However, before returning to our hotel, there were two more places to see in Munich during our one-day trip.
+We took the Leopoldstrasse and spent the rest of the day exploring the streets, restaurants, and shops of the Schwabing district of Munich.
+But before returning to our hotel, we had two more places to visit.

-The Olympiapark is a famous park in the Oberwiesenfeld neighborhood of Munich.
+Olympiapark is located in the Oberwiesenfeld neighborhood of Munich.
 Constructed for the 1972 Summer Olympics, it still serves as a venue for different events and celebrations.